Code-Institute-Submissions/dcd_recDoc-mp4/README.md

 ### Design ###
 #### Database management system: ####
-Mongodb was chosen as the database management system for this application.
+Mongodb (mLab) was chosen as the database management system for this application.
 It was felt that a recipe based application would not necessarily handle a lot of complicated querying, but would be prone to an unstructured format as different users inteact with the application.
 Mongodb uses the json structure format (bson) which is useful for storing large amounts of unstructured data.
 JSON  format lets you nest records one within the